Why do I see discrepancy between Bing Ads conversion counts and those from Google Analytics and Google Ads (or my own logs)?

 - UTM auto-tagging for URL tracking is working properly

-- Same number of conversion goals are created and goal criteria are the exact same in both Bing Ads and AdWords/Google Analytics
+- Same number of conversion goals are created and goal criteria are the exact same in both Bing Ads and Google Ads/Google Analytics

-- Conversion goal criteria are the exact same in both Bing Ads and AdWords
+- Conversion goal criteria are the exact same in both Bing Ads and Google Ads

-- Bing Ads and AdWords/Google Analystics tag associated with the conversion goal is added to the same pages of your website
+- Bing Ads and Google Ads/Google Analytics tag associated with the conversion goal is added to the same pages of your website

 - Conversion window and counting (Unique vs. All) settings are exactly the same

 - Time zone for reporting is the same

 If you still want to contact support, you need to have the following information:

 - Tag name and the website pages you put the tags on for the conversion goals you are comparing